caifti/SOSC-2018/docs/apache_spark.md

 The Mesos master replaces the Spark master as the cluster manager, the workflow of the application doesn't have changed.

 ![Spark on Mesos](/img/cluster-overview.png)

+There are two different mode with which you can spawn the Spark driver on Mesos:

+- Client Mode
+- Cluster Mode

+#### Client Mode

+With this modality the driver will be launched directly on the client machine, so your computer or VM.
+In this case the driver needs some information about the location of Spark and the executor URI.
+The driver will request directly to Mesos which will create severla Mesos tasks that correspond to the Spark tasks to be executed.

+You will receive the result directly because you start the driver.

+#### Cluster Mode

+With this mode Mesos will launch a Driver Task that will manage your Spark tasks and you will retreive the results with Mesos.

+#### Mesos on Spark configuration

+Spark can work with Mesos in _Coarse-Grained_ mode that means the Spark tasks match the Mesos tasks.
+For this reason you have to specify some sizes which concern the specifications of the individual tasks:

+- _spark.executor.memory_
+- _spark.executor.cores_
+- _spark.cores.max_
+- _spark.executor.cores_

+Plus we can configure a dynamic resource allocation which can resize the number of executors based on statistics of the application and the current resources available.

+> For more information you can read the [main guide](https://spark.apache.org/docs/latest/running-on-mesos.html)